-The aggregated data is then analyzed by the SIEM in real time to spot potential security issues.
+Aggregated data is analyzed by the SIEM in real time to spot potential security issues.
 Because multiple data sources are analyzed, the SIEM identifies threats by correlating information from more than one source.
 The SIEM then intelligently ranks the events in order of criticality.

-Security administrators are commonly tasked with sifting through the various events to track down and remediate the source of the potential threat or simply acknowledge it and tune the analysis engine to mark the event as a benign occurrence.
-Doing so helps the SIEM software better learn what is considered a true threat versus an event that merely looks suspicious.
+Security administrators are commonly tasked with sifting through various event data to track down and remediate the source of a potential threat or simply acknowledge it and tune the analysis engine to mark the event as a benign occurrence.
+Doing this helps the SIEM software learn what is considered a true threat versus an event that merely looks suspicious.

 How SOAR and SIEM improve SecOps

-Again, when comparing SOAR vs. SIEM, SIEM will only provide the alert.
-After that, it's up to the administrator to determine the path of an investigation.
-A SOAR that automates investigation path workflows can significantly cut down on the amount of time required to handle alerts.
-It also provides lessons about the security admin skill set required to complete an investigation path.
-Ultimately, a properly implemented SOAR can make your cybersecurity team more efficient.
+Again, when comparing SOAR vs. SIEM, traditional SIEMs only provide the alert.
+After that, it's up to the SecOps team to determine the path of an investigation.
+SOARs that automate investigation path workflows can significantly cut down on the amount of time required to handle alerts.
+They also provide lessons about the security admin skill set required to complete an investigation path.